 The IT University may use shortlisting in connection to the recruitment process.
 In case of shortlisting, the Chair of the hiring committee selects applicants for assessment in consultation with the hiring committee after the application deadline.
 All applicants are notified whether their application has been passed for assessment.
 The shortlisting of candidates for assessment is based on the criteria in the job posting.

-Further information Early contact with our faculty staff is encouraged.
 Questions about the position can be directed to Head of Department Peter Sestoft, email sestoft@itu.dk, phone +45 7218 5083, or professor Andrzej Wąsowski, email wasowski@itu.dk.

-Application procedure You can apply for this position through our e-recruitment system.
+You can apply for this position through our e-recruitment system.
 Apply by pressing the button "Apply for position" in the job announcement on our website.

 Please note that all application material will be destroyed after the assessment.